Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 _Figure 1.
 Biquad Filter - Direct Form 1_

-The a0 scaling parameter can assumed to be 1, but for fixed point coefficient multiplies the right hand side coefficients should be scaled to fit into the required “Q” format.
+The a0 scaling parameter can assumed to be 1, but for fixed point coefficient multiplies the right hand side coefficients should be scaled to fit into the required ï¿½Qï¿½ format.
 See LIBQ or CMIS-DSP library documentation for the defined Q formats for fixed point values required by the library.

 The response of the filter for a bass boost of 6dB and a cutoff of 200Hz is shown below